gabrielmarcello/gabrielmarcello/README.md

   ### Studying in this moment:

-  Lógica de programação em C#
+  Programação Orientada a Objetos em C#

 </div>